Conformal invariance in random cluster models. II. Full scaling limit as a branching SLE: A priori bounds for exploration trees and loop ensembles

 Let's stress here that this result is proven using the general $n$-arms bounds --- and the implied bound for the tortuosity (Theorem~\ref{thm: aizenman--burchard bounds} and, in particular, its second assertion) --- and the more specific $6$-arms bound.
 See \cite{Kemppainen:2012vma}, Sections~3.2 and 3.4.

 The next result is the main theorem among the a priori bounds for a branch.

-\begin{theorem}[Tightness of a single branch in the uniform convergence in the d-capacity parametrization] For each $\eps>0$, there exists a compact subset $K$ of the space $C([0,\infty))$ such that the following holds.
-Any branch of $\rndttr$ with the target point in a compact subset of $\disc$ with the d-capacity parametrization is contained in $K$ with probability at least $1-\eps$ uniformly for the family $\Sigma_\disc$. \end{theorem}
+\begin{theorem}[ Tightness of a single branch in the uniform convergence in the d-capacity parametrization] For each $\eps>0$ and each compact set $D_1 \subset \disc$, there exists a compact subset $K$ of the space $C([0,\infty))$ such that the following holds.
+Any branch of $\rndttr$ with the target point in $D_1$ and parametrizated with the d-capacity (seen from the target) belongs to $K$ with probability at least $1-\eps$ uniformly for the family $\Sigma_\disc$. \end{theorem}

 \begin{proof} Let $D_1\subset \disc$ be compact and $\eta>0$ such that $\dist(D_1,\partial \disc) \geq 2 \eta$.
 For any $x \in D_1$, let $\varconfmap_x$ be the conformal and onto selfmap of the unit disc such that $\varconfmap_x(x)=0$.
 Then $\varconfmap_x$ and $\varconfmap_x^{-1}$ are Lipschitz continuous on $\overline{\disc}$ with a uniform Lipschitz norm over all $x$ by a direct caluculation.
 Thus we can infact assume that $x=0$ and consider only the branches from the root (which can be set to be $-1$) to the target $x=0$.